balazsczap/page-checker/README.md

 # Page Checker

-This is a tool for
+This is a tool for getting notified when a certain webpage changes.

+It can be either used as a webserver, allowing people to subscribe to changes, or as a CLI tool, listening for one webpage and notifying one email address.

 # CLI